mandereh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines -> display the last 10 lines of the file /etc/passw
 5-firstlines -> display the first 10 lines of the file /etc/passwd
-6-third_line -> a script that displays the third line of the file iacta
+6-third_line -> a script that displays the third line of the file iacta 7-file -> a script that names a file as above